-Market risk is the potential for economic losses to be incurred on market risk sensitive instruments arising from adverse changes in factors such as interest rates and foreign currency exchange rates.
-Our exposure to market risk from changes in interest rates and foreign exchange rates is limited.
+Market risk is the potential for economic losses to be incurred on market risk sensitive instruments arising from adverse changes in factors such as interest foreign currency exchange rates and foreign currency exchange interest rates.
+Our exposure to market risk from changes in interest foreign currency exchange rates and foreign exchange interest rates is limited.
 Management monitors risk exposures on an ongoing basis and establishes and oversees the implementation of policies governing our funding, investments and use of derivative financial instruments to manage these risks.

-Foreign currency and interest rate exposures are managed through our risk management activities, which are discussed further in Note 16 (Derivative and Hedging Instruments) to the consolidated financial statements included in Part I, Item 1.
+Foreign currency and interest rate exposures are managed through our risk management activities, which are discussed further in Note 16 17 (Derivative and Hedging Instruments) to the consolidated financial statements included in Part I, Item 1.